New rates for exponential approximation and the theorems of R\'{e}nyi and Yaglom: Introduction

 \section{Introduction}

 The exponential distribution arises as an asymptotic limit in a wide variety of settings involving rare events, extremes, waiting times, and quasi-stationary distributions.
-As discussed in the preface of \cite{Aldous1989}, the tremendous difficulty in obtaining explicit bounds on the error of the exponential approximation in more than the most elementary of settings apparently has left a gap in the literature.
-The classical theorem of \cite{Yaglom1947} describing the asymptotic exponential behavior of a critical Galton-Watson process conditioned on non-extinction, for example, has a large literature of extensions and embellishments (see \cite{Lalley2009} for example) but the complex dependencies between offspring have apparently not previously allowed for obtaining explicit error bounds.
-Stein's method, introduced in \cite{Stein1972}, is now a well established method for obtaining explicit bounds in distributional approximation problems in settings with dependencies (see \cite{Ross2007} for an introduction).
-Results for the normal and Poisson approximation, in particular, are extensive but also are currently very actively being further developed; see e.g.\ \cite{Chatterjee2008} and \cite{Chen2009}.
+As discussed in the preface of \citet{Aldous1989}, the tremendous difficulty in obtaining explicit bounds on the error of the exponential approximation in more than the most elementary of settings apparently has left a gap in the literature.
+The classical theorem of \citet{Yaglom1947} describing the asymptotic exponential behavior of a critical Galton--Watson process conditioned on nonextinction, for example, has a large literature of extensions and embellishments [see \citet{Lalley2009}, e.g.] but the complex dependencies between offspring have apparently not previously allowed for obtaining explicit error bounds.
+Stein's method, introduced in \citet{Stein1972}, is now a well-established method for obtaining explicit bounds in distributional approximation problems in settings with dependence [see \citet{Ross2007} for an introduction].
+Results for the normal and Poisson approximation, in particular, are extensive but also are currently very actively being further developed; see, for example, \citet{Chatterjee2008} and \citet{Chen2009}.

-While many discrete distributions on the real line have been tackled using Stein's method, such as the binomial, geometric, compound Poisson distributions in \cite{Ehm1991}, \cite{Pekoz1996}, \cite{Barbour1992c} and many other articles, results for continuous distributions besides the normal are far less developed. \cite{Diaconis1991} and \cite{Schoutens2001} give theoretical material on general classes of probability distribution on the real line and make connections with orthogonal polynomials. \cite{Luk1994} and \cite{Pickett2004} give some applications for $\Gamma$ and $\chi^2$ approximations, but the methodology is very specific for their applications. \cite{Nourdin2009} give general theorems for $\Gamma$ approximation of functionals of Gaussian fields.